 While praying at the casket, I was overcome with grief and broke down in tears over someone I did not know.
 What impacted me was the realization that just a few short years ago this could have been my son in the casket.
 At the time, we were dealing with medical expenses for injuries, failure in school, inability to hold a job, fear that he would hurt himself or someone else while driving, not to mention the financial jeopardy he put us in.
 We had attempted medical solutions and set appointments with more than one psychologist.
 Nothing was working since he did not believe that he had a problem and felt that he could stop drinking at any time.
 All of the bad events were the result of issues not directly related to him but other unfortunate circumstances in the universe.

 I was beginning to lose hope under the pressure of a career choice which demanded long hours and a significant amount of travel.
 While I prayed for another result, I feared that we would find him dead one day.
 His mother, however, never lost hope, continuing to look for a solution that would work.
-After a significant amount of research she came upon Williamsville Wellness.
-She believed that the approach to addiction which included physical well-being, life skills discipline, education, and counseling in a rural setting far enough away to isolate him during his treatment was the right solution for him.
+After a significant amount of research, she came upon Williamsville Wellness.
+She believed that their approach to addiction which included physical well-being, life skills discipline, education, and counseling in a rural setting far enough away to isolate him during his treatment was the right solution for him.
 A little more than three years ago, we brought our son to your facility.
 He spent 5 weeks there learning new skills and learning about himself.
 At the conclusion, he finally understood his addiction and what was necessary to control it.
-Today he is sober since the day he arrived at your door.
+Now, he has been sober since the day he arrived at your door.
 He recently was able to finish two years of school at the local community college and hold a job as a tennis instructor for more than two years.
-In just a few short weeks he will be attending University as a Junior with a goal of earning a Doctorate in English Literature and teaching at the college level.
+In just a few short weeks he will be attending university as a junior with a goal of earning a doctorate in English literature and teaching at the college level.

 Today I was able to direct a friend to Williamsville Wellness.
 I had recently shared with her my son’s experience.
 She approached me about how he was able to overcome his addiction.
-Her niece is also suffering from addiction and I highly recommended your solution directing her to the website.
+Her niece is also suffering from addiction and I highly recommended Williamsville.

 Best wireless Thermostat – Cheat your home bills